Pollen information for Vorarlberg from 14 July 2025

-Dock and plantain also bloom and can cause additional pollution near meadows.
-Stinging nettles also bloom; their pollen can irritate sensitised people.
+Dock and plantain also bloom and can cause additional stress near meadows.
+Stinging nettles also bloom in areas heavily influenced by humans; their pollen can irritate sensitised people.

-Other types of pollen in the ambient air: umbellifers, goosefoot and buttercup plants as well as clove and cypress plants.
+Other types of pollen in the ambient air: umbellifers, goosefoot and buttercups as well as cloves and cypresses.
 These are of minor allergological importance.

 Responsible for the content